a-little-hoof/easy_meanflow/README.md

 ## Acknowledgements
 We are thankful to the authors of the [meanflow](https://arxiv.org/abs/2505.13447), as well as their [Jax implementation](https://github.com/Gsunshine/meanflow).

 We extend our gratitude to the authors of the EDM paper for sharing their code, which served as the foundational framework for developing this repository.
 The repository can be found here: [NVlabs/edm](https://github.com/NVlabs/edm/).
 We also refer to some basic logics of the Diff-Instruct repo [pkulwj1994/diff_instruct](https://github.com/pkulwj1994/diff_instruct).
+Additionally, we thank Deepseek for helping us resolve some DDP bugs.